 How long will it take for my glasses to be ready?

 It all depends on your prescription.
 If we can cut the ophthalmic lenses in our clinic, your glasses will be ready the same day.
 Single-vision lenses can take 2 to 3 business days while progressive lenses can take 7 to 12 business days.

 How long does it take to get an appointment for an eye exam in Montreal?

 VU has three examination rooms.
 Depending on our optometrists’ schedule, you will be able to book an appointment in 24 to 48 hours for an eye exam.

 How long does an eye exam take?

 It takes an hour at the very most.

 Will I be able to have a copy of my prescription?

 Yes, we give you a copy of your prescription once we have completed the eye exam.

 Do you have “2-for-1” offers?

 Where are your sunglasses and eyeglasses made?

 We have approximately 5,000 frames in stock.
 They come from a variety of countries, including Germany, Denmark, France, Italy and Japan.

 I saw a pair of frames I like on your website; are they available in-store?

 You can see the sunglasses and eyeglasses we have in-store in our online catalogue.
 The catalogue is often updated so the frames you like should be available.

 Would I be able to order a specific model of eyeglasses or sunglasses frames in a different colour?

-The colours available vary from collection to collection.
+The colours available for eyeglasses and sunglasses vary from collection to collection.
 We will gladly order frames in the colour you want.
 The amount of time it takes to receive them will depend on the supplier and the delivery service.
 Please note that you will have to pay a deposit when you place the order.

 Do you offer discounts?